physrisk/website-source/articles/2022/exploring-parking-strategies.md

 [Traffic](/tag/traffic) problems are ones we all face every day and we can explore using Physics of Risk tools such as [agent-based models](/tag/agent-based-models).
-Here we will take a look at a couple simple parking strategies [cite id="Krapivsky2019JStat, Krapivsky2020JStat"].
+Here we will take a look at a couple simple parking strategies from [cite id="Krapivsky2019JStat, Krapivsky2020JStat"].
 <!--more-->

 ## Problem setup